-Figure 4.
-Sketch of the usual statistical model for before-after data.
+Figure 4: Sketch of the usual statistical model for before-after data.
 The difference between the fitted lines for the two groups is the estimated treatment effect.
-The default is to regress the 'after' measurement on the treatment indicator and the 'before' measurement, thus implicitly assuming parallel lines.
+The default is to regress the "after" measurement on the treatment indicator and the "before" measurement, thus implicitly assuming parallel lines.

-4.4.
-Example: Estimating the effects of legislative redistricting
+4.4 Example: Estimating the effects of legislative redistricting

-We use one of our own experiences (Gelman & King, 1994) to illustrate scientific progress through model rejection.
-We began by fitting a model comparing treated and control units - state legislatures, immediately after redistricting or not - following the usual practice of assuming a constant treatment effect (parallel regression lines in 'before-after' plots, with the treatment effect representing the difference between the lines).
+We use one of our own experiences (Gelman and King, 1994) to illustrate scientific progress through model rejection.
+We began by fitting a model comparing treated and control units state legislatures, immediately after redistricting or not-following the usual practice of assuming a constant treatment effect (parallel regression lines in "after" vs. "before" plots, with the treatment effect representing the difference between the lines).
 In this example, the outcome was a measure of partisan bias, with positive values representing state legislatures where the Democrats were overrepresented (compared to how we estimated the Republicans would have done with comparable vote shares) and negative values in states where the Republicans were overrepresented.
-A positive treatment effect here would correspond to a redrawing of the district lines that favoured the Democrats.
+A positive treatment effect here would correspond to a redrawing of the district lines that favored the Democrats.

 Figure 4 shows the default model that we (and others) typically use for estimating causal effects in before-after data.
 We fitted such a no-interaction model in our example too, but then we made some graphs and realized that the model did not fit the data.
 The line for the control units actually had a much steeper slope than the treated units.
-We fitted a new model, and it had a completely different story about what the treatment effects meant.
+We fit a new model, and it had a completely different story about what the treatment effects meant.

 The graph for the new model with interactions is shown in Figure 5.
-The largest effect of the treatment was not to benefit the Democrats or Republicans (i.e., to change the intercept in the regression, shifting the fitted line up or down) but rather to change the slope of the line, to reduce partisan bias.
+The largest effect of the treatment was not to benefit the Democrats or Republicans (that is, to change the intercept in the regression, shifting the fitted line up or down) but rather to change the slope of the line, to reduce partian bias.

-Rejecting the constant-treatment-effect model and replacing it with the interaction model was, in retrospect, a crucial step in this research project.
-This pattern of higher before-after correlation in the control group than in the treated group is fully probabilistic methods - that is, Bayesian inferences that are summarized by joint posterior distributions rather than point estimates or predictions.
-This difficulty may well be a motivation for shifting the foundations of statistics away from probability and scientific inference, and towards developing a technology of robust prediction.
-(Even when prediction is the only goal, with limited data bias-variance considerations can make even misspecified parametric models superior to non-parametric models.)
-This, however, goes far beyond the scope of the present paper, which aims merely to explicate the implicit philosophy guiding current practice.
+Rejecting the constant-treatment-effect model and replacing by the interaction model was, in retrospect, a crucial step in this research project.
+This pattern of higher before-after correlation in the control group than the treated group is quite general (Gelman, 2004), but at the time we did this study we discovered it only through the graph of model and data, which falsified the original model and motivated us to think of something better.
+In our data bias-variance considerations can make even mis-specified parametric models superior to non-parametric models.)
+This however goes far beyond the scope of the present article, which aims merely to explicate the implicit philosophy guiding current practice.

-Figure 5.
-Effect of redistricting on partisan bias.
+Figure 5: Effect of redistricting on partian bias.
 Each symbol represents a state election year, with dots indicating controls (years with no redistricting) and the other symbols corresponding to different types of redistricting.
-As indicated by the fitted lines, the 'before' value is much more predictive of the 'after' value for the control cases than for the treated (redistricting) cases.
-The dominant effect of the treatment is to bring the expected value of partisan bias towards zero, and this effect would not be discovered with the usual approach (pictured in Figure 4), which is to fit a model assuming parallel regression lines for treated and control cases.
-This figure is re-drawn after Gelman and King (1994), with the permission of the authors.
+As indicated by the fitted lines, the "before" value is much more predictive of the "after" value for the control cases than for the treated (redistricting) cases.
+The dominant effect of the treatment is to bring the expected value of partian bias toward zero, and this effect would not be discovered with the usual approach (pictured in Figure 4, which is to fit a model assuming parallel regression lines for treated and control cases.